-Overhead directional signs shall have reflective sheeting as specified under Section 300.4.2.11.1 (Reflective Sheeting) of Schedule 18 (Technical Requirements).
+Overhead directional signs shall have reflective sheeting as specified under Section 300.4.2.11.1 (Reflective Sheeting).

 The Contractor shall submit shop drawings using the "Clearviewhwy font software" package for the message content and layout on the major guide signs prior to manufacturing.
-The Contractor shall obtain the Department's final written approval of all guide sign message content prior to manufacturing the guide signs.
+The Contractor shall obtain the Department's final approval of all guide sign message content prior to manufacturing.